comicfans/learn/why_rust_different.md

 so maintaining a full list is pointless.
 This page contains links to some old bugs found with KASAN back in the days when it was being developed.
 Just for historical purposes)
-Gentoo developers even create [asantoo](https://wiki.gentoo.org/wiki/AddressSanitizer) to build whole user environment with ASAN, thus every C/C++ software used in daily work will be checked for memory bugs during usage.
+Gentoo developers even created [asantoo](https://wiki.gentoo.org/wiki/AddressSanitizer) to build whole user environment with ASAN, thus every C/C++ software used in daily work will be checked for memory bugs during usage.
 I tried it and quickly found memory bugs here and there.
-(more bugs definitely exist since ASAN can only find bugs of actually run control flow).
-It greatly improved C/C++ ecosystem, but also shows how easily C/C++ can introduce memory bugs (these bugs may exist for years silently).
+(more bugs definitely exist since ASAN can only find bugs of control flow which actually run).
+ASAN greatly improved C/C++ ecosystem, but also shows how easily C/C++ can introduce memory bugs (these bugs may exist for years silently).
 That makes me came to a conclusion: